Practicum

 What rotations will I visit?

-In this rotation, you’ll get hands-on experience taking family histories, performing medical intake, discussing differential diagnoses, and providing pre- and post-test counseling for kids and families.
-Our pediatric genetics clinics see a wide range of referrals, including metabolic disease, congenital abnormalities, and autism.
-You will be introduced to a range of conditions including Angelman Syndrome, Cystic Fibrosis, Down Syndrome, and Huntington’s Disease.
-You’ll observe research meetings, whole genome sequencing consents, and counseling of newly diagnosed patients and their families.
+In this rotation, you’ll get hands-on experience taking family histories, performing medical intake, discussing differential diagnoses, and providing pre- and post-test counseling for adults and kids and families.
+Our pediatric genetics clinics see a wide range of referrals, including metabolic disease, congenital abnormalities, and neurodevelopmental conditions.
+You will be introduced to a range of genetic conditions including Angelman Syndrome, cystic fibrosis, Down syndrome, and Huntington’s disease.
+You’ll have the chance to participate in research meetings, exome or genome sequencing consents, and counseling of newly diagnosed patients and their families.
+Students also have the chance to work with other specialty groups during their elective, such as the Vanderbilt Undiagnosed Diseases Program, ophthalmology, and inpatient counseling.

 Full course descriptions can be found in the VUSM catalog.